bbottema/simple-java-mail/README.md

 - [#67](https://github.com/bbottema/simple-java-mail/issues/67): Bugfix: Error when name was omitted for attachment
 - minor: added methods on AttachmentResource that reads back the content as (encoded) String
 - other: internal testing is now done using Wiser SMTP test server for testing live sending emails

+**Note**: Starting this release, there will always be a Java6 compatible release as well versioned: "x.y.z-java6-release"

 [v4.1.3](http://search.maven.org/#artifactdetails%7Corg.simplejavamail%7Csimple-java-mail%7C4.1.3%7Cjar) (28-Jan-2017)